Teams, tales and tips – a guide to the local game

 Just off Cowdenbeath High Street, Central Park has been the club’s home since 1917.
 The pitch is surrounded by a tarmac track used for stock car racing, the only stand is in fact two, one the remains of the original structure that survived a fire in 1992.
 This is football at its most hand-to-mouth and shoestring.
 In 2016-17, Cowdenbeath registered the lowest average gates in the Scottish League, 345, even below those at Annan Athletic.

 Running out at Keir’s Park today are Hill of Beath Hawthorn, an old name revived as a new club in 1975.
 Here is where you’ll find the statue to Jim Baxter and the Hill of Beath Ex-Servicemen’s Club that comes into its own on match days.
-Winners of the Scottish Junior Cup in 1990, the Haws continue to compete in the East Superleague, the highest regional level in the Scottish non-league (‘Junior’) game.
-Winners of the East, West and North leagues, and the Junior Cup, now qualify for the Scottish Cup, although there is no directly interlinking pyramid system as in England.
-Many clubs do better within the Junior set-up – Hawthorn can attract bigger crowds than those seen at Central Park.
+Winners of the Scottish Junior Cup in 1990, the Haws continue to compete in the East of Scotland Premier, the highest regional level in the Scottish non-league (‘Junior’) game.

 While Hawthorn may be the spiritual successors of the Baxter era, the team he first played for were Crossgates Primrose.
 Based at the wonderfully named Humbug Park halfway between Cowdenbeath and Dunfermline, the Rose used to attract crowds of 5,000 for big Scottish Junior Cup games.
 Folding in 1960 despite the sale of Baxter to Raith for £200, the club sold Humbug Park to Dunfermline Athletic as a training ground.